A stitch-a-long is an online stitching event where everyone stitches the same pattern/design over a series of weeks or months.

 I’m the opposite though, and I love to actually finish a project quickly.
 I love that feeling of satisfaction you get once it’s done, and I can be pretty impatient.

-So my SALs are short and sweet; usually between 6-8 weeks (My newest SAL is my Hello Spring one).
+So my SALs are short and sweet; usually between 6-8 weeks (My newest SAL is my North Pole Christmas one).

 If you have just started your cross stitch adventure or you don’t have much time to cross stitch (working mum of 2 over here 🙋♀️), then this kind of SAL might be better for you.

 So every week you receive a part of the cross stitch pattern, usually through email, but some people offer the paper version too.
 And everyone who is taking part stitches together (of course you can take as long as you need though).

 There also tends to be a group or community where you can share your progress.
 Mine is mainly my Facebook group, but we also have a hashtag to use on Instagram if you’re not on Facebook – #hhmstitchalong